best trip CONTACT AN ADVISOR

 Finally, we will reach the end of the hike at Punta Carretera, where we will have lunch and say goodbye to our muleteers.
 We will then take transportation to the Hydroelectric Station, from where we can take the train (or walk, if you prefer, as it is optional) to Machu Picchu village.
 Once we arrive, we will take you to your comfortable hostel, and in the evening, we will dine at a delightful local restaurant.
 It will be a day full of adventure and natural beauty!

-The fourth day is the most important of the trek, as you will finally reach Machu Picchu.
-Early in the morning, we will take a bus (or, if you prefer, you can choose a vigorous hike) to Machu Picchu.
-Once there, your guide will take you to a viewpoint where you can admire the stunning Inca architecture of Machu Picchu and take memorable photos.
-Then, you will start a guided tour of the main sectors of the citadel, where you will learn about the history and culture of the Inca Empire.
+The fourth day is the most important because you will finally arrive at Machu Picchu.
+Early in the morning, we will board a bus (or, if you prefer, you can take a vigorous hike) that will take us to Machu Picchu.
+Once at Machu Picchu, your guide will take you to a spot for a panoramic view of the Inca architecture of Machu Picchu and to take incredible photographs.
+Then, you will take a guided tour of the main sectors of the citadel, where you will learn about the history and culture of the Inca Empire.

-At the end of the tour, your guide will let you know the time for your return from Machu Picchu to Aguas Calientes, ensuring that you are back at least two hours before your train departs.
-They will remind you of your train schedules so you don’t miss them.
-The train journey back from Aguas Calientes to Ollantaytambo will take approximately two hours.
+Your guide will tell you when to return from Machu Picchu to Aguascalientes, and you must arrive 2 hours before your train leaves.
+He will remind you of the train schedules so you don't get lost.
+The train ride back from Aguas Calientes to Ollantaytambo takes about 2 hours.

-Once in Ollantaytambo, our Ausangate Adventure staff will be waiting at the station exit to take you back to Cusco.
-The drive to Cusco will take approximately two hours, and you will be dropped off at your hotel.
-It will be a day filled with wonders and unforgettable memories!
+In Ollantaytambo, our Ausangate Adventure staff will be waiting for you at the station exit to transfer you back to Cusco.
+The trip to Cusco takes 2 hours and will drop you off at your hotel.
+It will be a magical and unforgettable day!

 The 5-day Vilcabamba trek is one of the most notable routes to Machu Picchu, covering high-altitude regions and tropical rainforest with significant variations in terrain and climate.
 Due to unpredictable weather, be prepared for rain at any time.
 Only bring essential items for the trek and leave the rest in Cusco.
 You will be provided with a duffel bag with a capacity of 8 kg, including your sleeping bag and inflatable mattress.
 Additionally, you should carry a daypack with the necessary daily items, with a recommended weight between 5 and 6 kg to ensure efficiency and comfort.